Our clients typically get a 200% increase in the

 If you are a fashion eCommerce site, you can incentivize visitors to sign up to your site by giving away a free Lookbook.
 Why a Lookbook?
-The Lookbook acts as a fantastic great lead magnet because the people eager to download it are exactly the type of visitors you want as leads,.
+The Lookbook acts as a fantastic lead magnet because the people eager to download it are exactly the type of visitors you want as leads.
 Your Lookbook is also a great way to provide these readers with value through your own product advertising.
 At the end of the Lookbook, you can push these leads with an offer of a coupon code for a low-cost item.
 You should continue sending them useful content in the fashion space to keep your brand in their mind.
-A potential conversion funnel for this scenario is an email opt-in form that shows up on the homepage or as a popup on sub-pages with the desired action being typing in their email address and pressing the ‘subscribe’ button.
+A potential conversion funnel for this scenario is an email opt-in form that shows up on the homepage or as a pop-up on sub-pages with the desired action of typing in their email address and pressing the ‘subscribe’ button.

 Email Opt-in Popup To Entice Visitors To Convert To Leads

 Do not SELL to someone who has just landed on your website – as most visitors need to trust a brand before becoming customers.
 That is why you create trust by providing them something of value by using a free lead magnet.
-This lets you push the qualified leads through to the next stage in the customer journey.
+This lets you push the qualified leads to the next stage in the customer journey.
 Remember, at this point, you should not be looking to make a profit or a sale with these leads.

-Activation – Converting a lead to a first time customer
+Activation – Converting a lead to a first-time customer

 If a lead has downloaded your Lookbook and then used the coupon code, then this lead is ready to make a purchase.
 If they haven’t made use of the coupon code, you can follow up with a reminder to use the coupon code.
 A coupon code is meant to make it easy for the lead to make a purchase and it’s important to push them to make that purchase – this purchase shouldn’t be a big-ticket purchase as these leads are still on the fence.
 Something simple like a tie would suffice.
-Price at something they wouldn’t baulk at.
+Price at something they wouldn’t balk at.
 You can also consider offering time-limited offers to spur them into action.
 The touch point with the lead would be through their email collected via Acquisition to get them to land on the tie product page.
-The desired action would be adding the product to cart and completing the checkout process.
+The desired action would be adding the product to the cart and completing the checkout process.

 To activate users, you are trying to drive them to purchase from you and move them from being a lead to a customer.
 Begin by getting them to take small actions by consistently sending them useful content and asking them to like it or comment on it.

-Monetization – Converting first time customers to regulars
+Monetization – Converting first-time customers to regulars

 Finally, once you have built a community of customers, you need to ensure these existing customers continue to buy from you and refer more leads to you.
 Going back to our earlier example: